 In this tutorial, we’re going to dive into some procurement analysis or purchasing decision-making within organizations.
+You may watch the full video of this tutorial at the bottom of this blog.

 This tutorial demonstrates the versatility of Power BI when it comes to helping make insightful decisions for a procurement division.
 I’m going to run through an intro example where we’ll start from raw data, create a quick data model, and then run some analysis.